zilti/RSSExpansion/RSSExpansion/readme.txt

     6. Launch KSP and try to explore all the new worlds!

-License:

-RSSExpansion is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 (CC-BY-NC-SA 4.0) license.

-You should have received a copy of the license along with this work.
-If not, visit the official Creative Commons web page: https://creativecommons.org/licenses/by-nc-sa/4.0

 Credits:

     • Original mod release (RSS Planets and Moons Expanded) by pozine.